Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 }
 ```

-The `Trips` Microservice stores the trip in Cosmos, enqueues the `Trip` item to the `Orchestrators` Microservice and returns the newly created `Trip` information such as code and other properties.
+The `Trips` Microservice stores the trip in Azure Cosmos DB, enqueues the `Trip` item to the `Orchestrators` Microservice and returns the newly created `Trip` information such as code and other properties.
 Optionally the `Orchestrators` Microservice can also be triggered via its internally-exposed API.

 **For more information** on the operation of the durable orchestrators, please refer to the [Durable Orchestrators](#durable-orchestrators) section below.